-What are rhe 3 main degrees of Freemasonry?
+What are the 3 main degrees of Freemasonry?

-In Freemasonry, degrees define the status of Freemasons.
-In lodges, they are like steps through which a person ascends from a lower to a higher condition of knowledge.
+In Freemasonry, degrees define the status of the Freemason.
+In lodges, they mimic the steps through which a person ascends to a higher condition of knowledge.

-But, the three main and symbolic degrees, accepted in almost all regions, are:
+The three main and symbolic degrees of Freemasonry accepted in almost all regions are:

 - Entered Apprentice Degree.